 Employees may carry over to the next leave year a maximum amount of accrued annual leave (240 hours for most employees).
 “Use or lose” annual leave is the amount of accrued annual leave that is in excess of the employee’s maximum annual leave limitation for carry over into the next leave year.
 Employees generally must use their excess annual leave by the end of a leave year or they will forfeit it; an agency may restore forfeited leave under certain circumstances (see Annual Leave).

-The beginning and ending dates of leave years in the accompanying chart apply to most employees.
+The beginning and ending dates of leave years (see a chart at www.opm.gov/oca/leave) apply to most employees.
 However, some agency payroll systems use a different pay period schedule.
 Contact your agency to verify the beginning and ending dates of a particular leave year.

 A lunch or other meal period is an approved period of time in a nonpay and nonwork status that interrupts a basic workday or a period of overtime work for the purpose of permitting employees to eat or engage in permitted personal activities.
 The law does not provide employees with an explicit entitlement to a meal period.
 Each agency has the authority to establish its own requirements for meal periods.

 When establishing or modifying policies for meal periods, an agency typically considers factors such as: